 A recurring concern during the EMBL Science and Society Conference was just that.
 How can we inform the general public about science and maintain three essential ingredients of a scientific story?
 Namely:

-At this point, I don’t remember where the suggestion came from, but one of the speakers or someone in the audience discussed anecdotes as a weapon against pseudoscience.
+I don’t remember where the suggestion came from at this point, but one of the speakers or someone in the audience discussed anecdotes as a weapon against pseudoscience.
 My question became, how would that work?
-Could scientific stories or anecdotes compete against the pseudoscientific stories?
+Could scientific stories or anecdotes compete against pseudoscientific stories?
 Let’s have a look at the three ingredients, shall we?

 Would scientific stories be captivating?